-That useless first blog led to this 6 figure business that supports my life as I travel the world. #worthit.
+That useless first blog led to this multiple 6 figure business that supports my life as I travel the world. #worthit.

 (I had a subscriber in my last course launch ask me if she should join because she had a passion to create a website but didn’t know exactly what it would be about.
 I was so excited to write her back a response - and then also shared it on Facebook.
 You can see my answer to her in this video from, starting from 7:45.
 Basically, I get more in depth into my advice on following your passion.)